 VoIP Without Broadband

-When you make a VoIP call, you are making that call over the internet rather than over the Public Switched Telephone Network (PSTN).
-This opens the door to much-improved functionality but does require an internet connection.
+When you make a VoIP call, you are making that call over the Internet rather than over the Public Switched Telephone Network (PSTN).
+With PTSN winding down in 2025, this opens the door to much-improved functionality but does require an Internet connection.

 This doesn’t mean that you need a wired broadband connection though.
 VoIP apps (aka softphones) make it possible to make and take business calls from wherever you are using WiFi or mobile data whilst roaming.